CesarTavo/docker-web-services/README.md

 # LAMP-3

-Here are tree LAMP'S with different containers and haproxy
+Here are tree LAMP'S with different containers, haproxy and Wordpress

-This branch create tree users that must be administrators to create a web content, so if you want to change the names of the users, change it in the script file and docker-compose.yml too
+This branch create tree users that must be administrators to create web content and a wordpress platform, so if you want to change the names of the users, change it in the script file and docker-compose.yml too

 You could help me by telling me how to make general variables,